 Some plumbing problems look like a quick fix, but you end up waist deep in water that’s coming from who knows where.
 We all like to tackle projects ourselves when we can, but toilets and sinks have the potential to do significant harm because leaks can spread or go undetected in walls until it’s too late.

-Every American uses roughly 100 gallons of water each day at home.
+The average American family uses roughly 300 gallons of water each day at home.
 Leaks and other piping problems mean there’s a lot of potential harm lurking in your walls.

 When DIY turns into disaster, it’s time to call a plumber.